An event centered on celebrating food, farmers and community including a wonderful locally-grown meal and an inspirational speaker.

 The dinner aspires to tickle the taste buds of those in attendance and celebrate the agricultural landscape of our region.
-Featured in this year’s menu are entrees like Apple Brimming with Pork Loin, Spinach and Goat Chevre Stuffed Mushrooms and Beetroot Bourguignon!
+Featured in this year’s menu are entrees like Dickinson College Farm beef chuck roast and a vegetarian polenta dish topped with spinach and black beans!

 More information about how to buy tickets

-• Tickets are $30 each for community members ($32.04 with service fee).
+For non-Dickinson students, tickets to the dinner and keynote are on sale via http://localfoodsdinner13.bpt.me/ • Tickets are $30 each for community members ($32.04 with service fee).
 These tickets are available via the link above and can be purchased using any device with an internet connection, smart phones and tablets included.

 Getting to the Local Food Dinner